 They can be a good idea if you’re looking for:

-- A way to give kids an allowance.
+- A way to give your children an allowance.
 When the money runs out, you can choose to top up the card, just like a pay-as-you-go phone.
 For more ideas visit You, your kids and money.

 Picking a prepaid card